nolar/kopf/docs/loading.rst

 Which way to use depends on how the source code is structured, and is out of scope of Kopf.

-Each of the mentions files and modules will be imported.
+Each of the mentioned files and modules will be imported.
 The handlers should be registred during the import.
 This is usually done by using the function decorators --- see :doc:`/handlers`.